ente76/guillotine/README.md

   - `killBeforeRestart`: the running process is killed forcefully when the menu is selected a second time
 - `killOnDisable` (boolean): whether the process gets killed when the extension gets disabled, defaults to `true`

-The options `singleInstance`, `killBeforeRestart` and `killOnDisable` have no impact on background processes, i.e., these options don't work on something like `sh -c 'long-running-command &'`.
-Some applications are implicitly behaving like this.

 #### 2. switch

 - `type`: `switch`